openwebnet/openwebnet-android/README.md

 This Android application is an unofficial free client under CC license available on the Play Store.

+It isn't mandatory, but it's highly recommended that you connect to your domotic system using a VPN connection.

 ### Changelog

+#### v1.1.0

+- Add device debug

 #### v1.0.0 and previous releases